-- 1. Required Denial of Admission - In accordance with 24 CFR § 960.204 CMHA will deny admission for: - a.
-Persons previously evicted from government-subsidized housing for drug-related criminal activity9 - b.
+1. Required Denial of Admission

+In accordance with 24 CFR § 960.204 CMHA will deny admission for:

+- a.
+Persons previously evicted from government-subsidized housing for drug-related criminal activity10 - b.
 Persons engaging in illegal use of a drug; - c.
 Persons convicted of methamphetamine production; or - d.
 Persons subject to a sex offender registration requirement; - e.
 Persons that abuse or show a pattern of abuse of alcohol. - 2.
 It is CMHA's policy that all applicants shall be screened in accordance with HUD's regulations and CMHA's Applicant Screening Procedures.
 During screening, CMHA will require applicants to demonstrate their ability to comply with essential provisions of the lease as summarized below: - a. pay rent and other charges (e.g. utility bills) in a timely manner; - b. care for and avoid damaging the unit and common areas; - c. use facilities and equipment in a reasonable way; - d. create no health or safety hazards; - e. report maintenance needs in a timely manner; - f. not interfere with the rights and peaceful enjoyment of others, and to avoid damaging the property of others; - g. not to engage in any activity that threatens the health, safety or right to peaceful enjoyment of other residents or staff; - h. not to engage in any drug-related activity; and - i. to comply with necessary and reasonable rules and program requirements of HUD and CMHA. - j.
 No applicant for public housing who has been a victim of domestic violence, dating violence, stalking, or sexual assault shall be denied admission into the program if they are otherwise qualified. - k.
-CMHA will utilize a twelve (12) month "look back" period for review of the Applicant's compliance with the screening criteria as set forth above. - 3.
-CMHA will check ability to comply with essential lease requirements: - a.
-Applicant ability and willingness to comply with the essential lease requirements will be checked and documented in accordance with CMHA's Applicant Screening Procedure.
-Information to be considered in completing applicant screening shall be reasonably related to assessing the conduct of the applicant and other family members listed on the application, in present and prior housing.
+CMHA will utilize a twelve (12) month "look back" period for review of the Applicant's compliance with the screening criteria as set forth above.

-9 The definition of drug-related criminal activity includes possession of drug paraphernalia.
+10 The definition of drug-related criminal activity includes possession of drug paraphernalia.